 unit, and a client may be connected to multiple host units (daisy-chained operation).
 A host unit may be configured to block client-unit to client-unit connections, or to allow them.
 All UT/XT series units are compatible.

-This application note guides the new XT-3305 user from opening the boxes to having a working encrypted tunnel between two XT-3305 units on a test bench.
+This application note guides the new XT user from opening the boxes to having a working encrypted tunnel between two XT units on a test bench.
 Step-by-step instructions make it quick and painless to learn the configuration process.
 Uses the XT-hEX as an example, but also covers other XT products.

 All DCB ethenet encryptors operate similarly, with differences being in the protocols, capabilities, and authentication methods.
 Since the topology is comparable for all of them, we show application notes for all these products together.